-- 1. Contestants must be 16 to 18 years of age as of January 1st of the current year (Junior Fair age limit). - 2.
-Contestants should be properly dressed.
+- 1. Contestants must be 16 to 18 years of age as of January 1st of the current year (Junior Fair age limit). - Contestants should be properly dressed.
 Girls street length dresses for interview and formals for pageant.
-Guys - dress slacks, shirt and tie for interview and suit and tie for - 3.
-Contestant must be sponsored by a 4-H Club, FFA Chapter, FCCLA, Girl Scouts, Boy Scouts, etc., in Darke County that exhibit at the fair.
+Guys - dress slacks, shirt and tie for interview and suit and tie for pageant. - Contestant must be sponsored by a 4-H Club, FFA Chapter, FCCLA, Girl Scouts, Boy Scouts, etc., in Darke County that exhibit at the fair.
 Applications available through the Extension Office or Darke County Fair website. - 4.
 Each club can sponsor only two king and two queen contestant.
 Each contestant can only be sponsored by one youth organization. - 5.
-Applicants will be interviewed individually on Monday, before the pageant.
-Applicants will be informed of their interview time after entry blanks are received.
-Entries of this contest must be made by July 1st.
-No mailed application will be accepted. - 6.
-Each contestant will then be interviewed before the judges and audience for approximately 5 minutes. - 7.
+Applicants will be interviewed individually prior to the pageant.
+Applicants will be informed of their interview time after entry applications are received.
+Applications are due the first Friday in June. - Each contestant will then be interviewed before the judges and audience for approximately 5 minutes. - 7.
 SCORING - A. Activities - 1.
 Participation - 3.
 Leadership - 2.
 Achievements - 4.
-Initiative

-- B. Poise & Personality - Personal Appearance includes overall appearance during both interview and pageant - D. Junior Fair Involvement - E. Essay - 8.
+Initiative - B. Poise & Personality - Personal Appearance includes overall appearance during both interview and pageant - D. Junior Fair Involvement - E. Essay - 8.
 A queen, king and six attendants will be selected. - The queen, king, and attendants must be available all of fair week to participate in various Darke County Fair activities when requested, including the Grand Opening. - 10.
 King and queen and attendants should maintain the dress and poise of their position during the entire length of the fair.